Zomability

 Diagram IId.
 In this diagram, the solid lines indicate an identical edge arrangement (see Diagram IIb).
 The dashed lines represent edge stellation (see Diagram IIc).

-The three star polychora in the blue path have edges collinear to the 1200 edges of the 120-cell.
+The seven star polychora in the red circuit have 720 edges collinear with the edges of the 600-cell.
+All these edges have either Pentagonal or Pentagrammic figures, i.e, each edge is shared by five cells.
+The three star polychora in the blue path have 1200 edges colinear withe the edges of the 120-cell.
 All these edges have Triangular figures, i.e, each of them is shared by 3 cells: Apart from explaining the false vertices of the Stellated 120-cell and Great grand stellated 120-cell, this justifies the method of construction of the latter's model: extend the edges of the model of the Stellated 120-cell/Great grand 120-cell until they meet at a larger set of vertices of the (Icosahedral model of the) 120-cell, those of the Great grand stellated 120-cell (see Diagram IIb).
-Finally: Just as diagram IId characterises the number of edges and their figures for the star polychora, a dual diagram (a mirror reflection) characterises the number and type of faces.
+Finally:

 As we have seen, 11 of the 52 regular polychoron compounds are Zomable.
-This happens for a simple reason: as we've seen, the Compound of twenty-five 24-cells that facets the 600-cell can be represented by the same model of the Stellated 120-cell (see Fig. 33), which is one of the consequences of the latter's Dodecahedral vertex polyhedron.
+This happens for a simple reason: as we've seen, the Compound of twenty-five 24-cells that facets the 600-cell can be represented by the same model of the Stellated 120-cell (see Fig. 7.6), which is one of the consequences of the latter's Dodecahedral vertex polyhedron.
 This implies that: As we've seen, the Stellated 120-cell is Zomable because its edges are collinear with those of the 120-cell.
-That is also the case for the Compound of 120 5-cells, which is therefore Zomable as well (see Figs. 36a and b).
+That is also the case for the Compound of 120 5-cells, which is therefore Zomable as well (see Figs. 7.9a and b).

 Non-Zomable projections

-We now discuss the non-Zomable projections, with the help of virtual vZome models of regular compounds made by Nan Ma, and, in the case of Fig. 38, by Scott Vorthmann, and used here with their permission.
+We now discuss the non-Zomable projections, with the help of virtual vZome models of regular compounds made by Nan Ma, and, in the case of Fig. 8.1, by Scott Vorthmann, and used here with their permission.

-Apart from the Icosahedral projection in Fig. 21, the 600-cell has other symmetric orthographic projections.
+Apart from the Icosahedral projection in Fig. 5.10, the 600-cell has other symmetric orthographic projections.
 The most symmetric is its cell-centred projection, which necessarily has the Tetrahedral symmetry of the central cell.
 However, such a projection is not Zomable.
-When we try to model it in vZome (see Fig. 37), we see that some of the edge directions (blue and yellow) are clearly Zomable, however, of the new colours that appear here (represented by vZome as green, lavender, purple and olive green), only green struts are made by Zometool.
+When we try to model it in vZome (see Fig. 8.1), we see that some of the edge directions (blue and yellow) are clearly Zomable, however, of the new colours that appear here (represented by vZome as green, lavender, purple and olive green), only green struts are made by Zometool.
 This means that this projection is not Zomable.
 Note that there are no red struts in this projection: indeed, in a model with Tetrahedral symmetry, there are no real axes of 5-fold symmetry.
-However, and as we've seen for some models above (Figs. 31b and 32b), this projection has axes of 5-fold ``Ghost symmetry''.
+However, and as we've seen for some models above (Figs. 7.4b and 7.5b), this projection has axes of 5-fold ``Ghost symmetry''.

-Fig. 37: A vZome model of a Tetrahedral projection of the 600-cell.
+Fig. 8.1: A vZome model of a Tetrahedral projection of the 600-cell.
 In the initial orientation, it is seen from an axis of 5-fold ``Ghost symmetry''(*).

 Note that the "near" and "far" Tetrahedral cells of this projection are not coincident, because the central element (the Tetrahedron) lacks central symmetry.
 In the projection they are superposed in a ``Stella Octangula'' configuration.
 A consequence of this is that the projection has a symmetry larger than that of the Tetrahedron: again, the pyritohedric symmetry.

 Since all the Zomable polychora and polychoron compounds discussed above have edges parallel to those of the 600-cell, we can then immediately say that all their Tetrahedral projections have vZome representations with the same strut colours as the Tetrahedral projection of the 600-cell (like, for instance, the vertex-first projection of the 120-cell).
 For that reason those projections are not Zomable either - unless you build the parts yourself.
-The important exceptions are the Tetrahedral projections of the 5-cell and Rectified 5-cell in Fig. 15, which use only green and yellow struts.
+The important exceptions are the Tetrahedral projections of the 5-cell and Rectified 5-cell in Fig. 5.3, which use only green and yellow struts.

 We now look at the duals of the projections in the previous page.
 As discussed there, the ``anti-prismatic'' projections of the 24-cell, 16-cell and Tesseract, which are the duals of their prismatic projections, are not Zomable.
 Indeed, when we render the anti-prismatic projection of the 24-cell, vZome renders it with yellow struts (which are in the Zometool system), but also lavender, purple and olive green struts.
 These are the same colours vZome uses for the Tetrahedral projection of the 600-cell, the reason for this will be explained below.